rwash/rwash.github.io/cv.md

 * WEIS (Workshop on Economics and Information Security): 2012, 2013
 * CHI (ACM Conference on Computer-Human Interaction) Associate Chair: 2010 (Interaction Beyond the Individual subcommittee)
 * STAST (Workshop on Socio-Technical Aspects in Security and Trust): [2012](http://www.stast2012.uni.lu/), [2014](http://stast2014.uni.lu/)
-* CSCW (ACM Conference on Computer-Supported Cooperative Work): 2013
+* CSCW (ACM Conference on Computer-Supported Cooperative Work) Associate Chair: 2013, 2015
 * WikiSym: 2013 (track on open collaboration)
 * USec (Workshop on Usable Security): 2014

 I was Student Volunteer Coordinator for ACM E-Commerce 2006.
-I was an external reviewer (panelist) for the NSF in 2011 and 2012.
+I was an external reviewer (panelist) for the NSF in 2011, 2012, and 2014.

 Reviewer for: